 8) You Might Have to Work as a Hotel Housekeeper

 Did you realize that 90% of the new jobs in Austin are to clean the rooms of all the new hotels they are building here?
 Thousands of new rooms for SXSW and F1 elite need tons of lowly paid employees to clean them!!
 That's where the eye-boggling Austin job growth statistics are coming from... and if you think you're going to find a nice place to live in East Austin with your Spanish-speaking co-workers -- think again!!
 Those formally affordable homes are now selling for $700K thanks to the beard-growing hipsters that arrived before you.

 9) You Will Never See the Bands You Want to See

 I'm sure you've heard about all those great shows with famous musicians during SXSW, right?
-Yes, Justin Timberlake, Prince, and Lady Gaga all had shows during the past few years at SXSW.
+Yes, Justin Timberlake, Garth Brooks, and Lady Gaga all had shows during the past few years at SXSW.
 Well sorry, unless you pony up about a $1,000 for a badge, you're not going to get to see them!!
 You'll be waiting outside in a long, long line that won't move at all - and they'll only let badge holders in.

 Want to see your favorite band at other times of the year?
 Well if the band is any good, the tickets will sell out before you get them.
 With a few exceptions, Austin music venues are generally kind of small - and are easily filled with a weeks' worth of new residents.
 Your favorite band is playing inside at Red 7 -- sorry all the people that moved here in the last 3 days showed up, and it's over capacity!!!
 In other words, you will never see any good bands.